acl-org/eacl-2026/_pages/calls/srw/srw-guidelines.md

 - A study enrollment document from your current institution
 - A transcript of your study

+Please ensure that the document clearly indicates your name, the institution's name, and **the validity period**.
+If your student status cannot be verified through the provided document, your submission may be subject to rejection.

 ## Double Submission

 EACL SRW 2026 enforces a strict policy against multiple submissions.
 Papers submitted to EACL SRW 2026 must not have been previously published, accepted for publication, or be currently under review at another archival venue (e.g., a journal, conference, or workshop).
 Furthermore, submissions, including those that overlap significantly in content or results, may not be sent to any other archival venue during the EACL SRW 2026 review period.